codewithmurali/codewithmurali/README.md

 <br>

 ### About me:
->- 💞️ I'm love to learn and develop new things...
+>- 💞️ I love to learn and develop new things...
 >- 🎯 I’m currently working with <em>ReactJS...</em>
 >- 🌱 I’m currently learning <em>MERN</em> stack...
->- 🧩 I’m looking to collaborate on projects...
+>- 🧩 I’m looking to collaborate on **OpenSource Projects**...

 ### Connections: